chillout2k/ldap-acl-milter/README.md

       # This enables the use of own ldap-acl-milter LDAP schema.
 Default: False
       # Setting MILTER_SCHEMA: True disables the LDAP_QUERY parameter!
       MILTER_SCHEMA: 'True'
-      # If MILTER_SCHEMA_WILDCARDS is set to True, the milter gets all valid senders
+      # If MILTER_SCHEMA_WILDCARD_DOMAIN is set to True, the milter allows *@domain
-      # per recipient and checks binary as well as per wildcard (*) if the senders
+      # as valid sender/recipient addresses in LDAP.
-      # matches.
-This only works if MILTER_SCHEMA is enabled!
+      # This only works if MILTER_SCHEMA is enabled!
-      MILTER_SCHEMA_WILDCARDS: 'False'
+      MILTER_SCHEMA_WILDCARD_DOMAIN: 'False'
       # default: test.
 Possible: test, reject
       MILTER_MODE: 'reject'
       MILTER_NAME: some-another-milter-name